alexheinle/alexheinle-travelWebsite/_posts/2018-07-19-the-most-recent-post-so-far.md

 As we were only yards away from the water, we wore rain ponchos to stay dry!
 For those who wanted a closer look, you can see the tour boat through the mist that allowed visitors to be right up against the rapids.
-Through the mist you can see a tour boat

 ![Niagara Falls Photo](/images/niagraFalls2.jpg)